joannedada/clearstep/README.md

 # ClearStep
-### Microsoft Innovation Challenge Hackathon — March 2026
+### Microsoft AI Innovation Challenge Hackathon — March 2026

 > **ClearStep is an AI decision-support system that reduces cognitive overload** while helping users determine if something is safe to act on, and breaking overwhelming information into clear, calm, actionable steps.
 Built for neurodiverse users who need structure, not more noise.